contactlab/contacthub-sdk-browser/README.md

 `npm test` will run all tests once using Chrome in headless mode.

-`npm test-watch` will automatically re-run tests using Chrome in headless mode on every change.
+`npm test:watch` will automatically re-run tests using Chrome in headless mode on every change.

-`BROWSERSTACK_USER=<user> BROWSERSTACK_KEY=<key> npm run test-bs` will run tests on real browsers using BrowserStack.
+`BROWSERSTACK_USER=<user> BROWSERSTACK_KEY=<key> npm run test:bs` will run tests on real browsers using BrowserStack.
 The list of browsers is statically defined in `package.json` and `karma.conf.js`

 ### How to open the example page in your browser

 `npm run example` will start a local HTTP server and open the example page in your local browser.
 Replace the placeholders in the query string with your authorization token and ids.
-Remember also to add `http://127.0.0.1:8080` to the allowed URLs for your Source in the Contacthub web interface (under `Settings > Sources > {source name} > Settings`).
+Remember also to add `http://127.0.0.1:8080` to the allowed URLs for your Source in the Contactlab Customer Hub web interface (under `Settings > Sources > {source name} > Settings`).